DEATHSCRIBE: The International Festival of Horror Radio Plays

-Every year we seek 10-minute radio scripts that are genuinely scary, imaginative, chilling, intelligent, suspenseful, horrific or downright grotesque.
-Writers may submit up to two radio plays to DEATHSCRIBE in any given year.
+Every year we seek 10-minute audio drama scripts that are genuinely scary, imaginative, chilling, intelligent, suspenseful, horrific or downright grotesque.
+Writers may submit up to two audio drama scripts to Deathscribe in any given year.
 Five scripts will be selected from all submissions.
 These five pieces will be performed on stage in front of a live audience.
 The writer of the winning piece, chosen by a celebrity panel of judges, will receive the coveted Bloody Axe Award, as well as a $100 cash prize.
-Previous winners include:

 2008: “Dark & Stormy” by Albert Gerber

 Check out the Deathscribe Archives to hear examples of previous finalists and winners.

 Please be aware that these scripts, if chosen, will be performed by no more than 6 actors, therefore scripts with more characters will require double casting by the director of the piece.

 Questions?
 Email them to email@example.com.